Paul Simon (politician): U.S. House of Representatives

+U.S. Senate
-In 1984, he ran for, and was elected to the US Senate, defeating three-term incumbent Charles H. Percy in an upset election, winning 50% of the vote.

-He won re-election to the U.S. Senate in 1990 by defeating U.S. Representative Lynn Morley Martin with 65%, compared to Martin's 35%.
-While serving in the Senate, he co-authored an unsuccessful Balanced Budget Amendment with Republican Senator Orrin Hatch of Utah.
+In 1984, Simon was elected to the United States Senate, defeating three-term incumbent Charles H. Percy in an upset election and winning 50% of the vote.
+He won reelection to the U.S. Senate in 1990, defeating U.S. representative Lynn Morley Martin with by a margin of 65–35%.
+While serving in the Senate, he co-authored an unsuccessful Balanced Budget Amendment with Republican senator Orrin Hatch of Utah.

-Simon gained national prominence after criticizing President George H. W. Bush during the 1992 presidential campaign, after Bush claimed a central role in causing the collapse of the Eastern bloc of the Soviet Union.
-During a speech at Chicago's Taste of Polonia, Bush had aggressively promoted the success of his own presidency and his importance as Vice President in the Reagan administration's role in Eastern Europe.
+Simon gained national prominence after criticizing President George H. W. Bush during the 1992 presidential election, after Bush claimed a central role in causing the collapse of the Eastern bloc of the Soviet Union.
+During a speech at Chicago's Taste of Polonia, Bush had aggressively promoted the success of his own presidency and his importance as vice president in the Reagan administration's role in Eastern Europe.
 This was an attempt by Bush to carry Chicago's Polish community in order to win Illinois during the election.
 Bush's claims were roundly denounced by Simon, and Bush eventually lost the state in the general election, possibly due to Simon's remarks.
 Simon did not seek reelection in 1996.

 Presidential campaign

-Simon sought the Democratic nomination for President in 1988.
-Mostly unknown outside of Illinois and in low single digits in national polls after his March 1987 announcement, Simon made a name for himself as the oldest, some thought most old-fashioned, candidate, with horn rimmed glasses and bow tie, and one who proudly associated himself with the New Deal liberalism associated with Presidents Franklin Roosevelt and Harry Truman.
+Simon sought the Democratic nomination for president in 1988.
+Mostly unknown outside of Illinois and in low single digits in national polls after his March 1987 announcement, Simon made a name for himself as the oldest, some thought most old-fashioned, candidate, with horn rimmed glasses and bow tie, and one who proudly associated himself with the New Deal liberalism associated with Presidents Franklin D. Roosevelt and Harry S. Truman.
 Simon surged ahead in Iowa in October, and was, by December, the clear front-runner in that state.

-However, in February 1988, Simon narrowly lost the Iowa caucus to Representative Dick Gephardt of Missouri, and finished third in the New Hampshire primary the following week, with weak showings in Minnesota and South Dakota a week later.
+In February 1988, Simon narrowly lost the Iowa caucus to Representative Dick Gephardt of Missouri, and finished third in the New Hampshire primary the following week, with weak showings in Minnesota and South Dakota a week later.
 Out of money and momentum, Simon largely skipped the key Southern "Super Tuesday" primaries on March 8, concentrating on his home state a week later, where key local Democrats were running as Simon delegates on the delegate selection ballot, and wanted to attend the Democratic National Convention regardless of Simon's slim chance of winning the nomination.
-Simon won the Illinois primary, and decided to make a final effort in the Wisconsin Primary in early April, but dropped out after he finished behind Governor of Massachusetts Michael Dukakis, Reverend Jesse Jackson, and Tennessee Senator Albert Gore.
+Simon won the Illinois primary, and decided to make a final effort in the Wisconsin primary in early April, but dropped out after he finished behind Governor of Massachusetts Michael Dukakis, Reverend Jesse Jackson, and Tennessee Senator Albert Gore.
 Simon endorsed Dukakis, who won the Democratic nomination in July, with Jackson the last active challenger.
 To boost his campaign, Simon made an appearance on Saturday Night Live (SNL), co-hosting with musician Paul Simon (to whom he was not related).